NotAShelf/nvf/docs/manual/hacking/additional-plugins.md

 }
 ```

+Prepending `plugin-` to the name of the input will allow nvf to automatically
+discover inputs that are marked as plugins, and make them available in
+`vim.startPlugins` or other areas that require a very specific plugin type as it
+is defined in `@NVF_REPO@/lib/types/plugins.nix`

 The addition of the `plugin-` prefix will allow **nvf** to autodiscover the
 input from the flake inputs automatically, allowing you to refer to it in areas
 that require a very specific plugin type as defined in `lib/types/plugins.nix`

 You can now reference this plugin using its string name, the plugin will be
-built with the name and source URL from the flake input, allowing you to
+built with the name and source URL from the flake input, allowing you to refer
-refer to it as a **string**.
+to it as a **string**.

 ```nix
 config.vim.startPlugins = ["neodev-nvim"];